-You may submit, by no later than 12 noon GMT on Wednesday 14 March 2018 any queries that you have relating to this ITT.
+You may submit, by no later than 12 noon hrs GMT on 25 May 2018 any queries that you have relating to this ITT.
 Please submit such queries by email to commissioning@gambleaware.org.

 Any queries should clearly reference any appropriate paragraph in the documentation.
 As far as is reasonably possible, GambleAware will respond to all reasonable requests for clarification of any aspect of this ITT and supporting documents, if made before the above deadline.